-Following the November 19, 2024 City Council meeting, the project team revised the Framework materials to include the updated Precise Plan boundary, vision themes, and strategies, created three land use alternatives (excluding the Future Study Areas), and identified key streetscape elements described below.
+Following the November 19, 2024 City Council meeting, the project team revised the Framework materials to include the updated Precise Plan boundary, vision themes, and strategies.
+The project team also created three land use alternatives (excluding the Future Study Areas), and identified key streetscape elements described below.
 The purpose of these concepts is to help inform the selection of a preferred land use alternative for the project by evaluating options for how land uses in the Precise Plan area might change over time.
-More information about these concepts can be found in Exhibit 7, Land Use Alternatives Summary.
+More information about these concepts can be found in Attachment 8-Land Use Alternatives Summary.